vkolgi/tuneup_js/README.md

 `<output directory>` is where the resulting Instruments output should go.

+## Device or Simulator ##

-If you provide the optional fourth argument, `device_id`, you can tell Instruments to run your test against a real device (identified by UDID).
+If you provide the optional argument `-d DEVICE`, you can tell Instruments to run your test against a real device (identified by UDID).
 You can also pass `dynamic` and tuneup will find the UDID at runtime.
-If this argument is not provided, the runner will assume you are running against the simulator.
+If this argument is not provided, the runner will run against the simulator.

 ## Preprocessing ##